❋

 What we create:

-Memory weavings from meaningful places
+Memory weavings of meaningful places & landscapes

-Textile mementos from clothing with sentimental value
+Textile mementos from textiles with sentimental value (clothes, blankets etc)

 Mixed media pieces incorporating personal items